-Vice President, Quality, Safety and Innovation
+Vice President, Quality and Patient Safety

 Sue provides operational and strategic leadership in the development and delivery of overall quality and patient safety initiatives for UW Health.
 She works to assure safe, timely, effective, efficient, equitable and patient-centered care to all UW Health patients.

 In her role, Sue directs quality and service improvement initiatives, regulatory compliance, measurement systems, public reporting of quality measures including those related to health care reform, and oversees the establishment of a robust patient safety program.
 Additionally, she oversees the UW Health Quality and Safety Improvement department, the UW Health Center for Clinical Knowledge Management, the UW Health Interpreter Services department, and the UW Hospital and Clinics Patient Relations and Volunteer Services Departments.